KageKirin/2dimagefilter/wiki/2DComputerGraphic.md

 </h1>

-2D computer graphics is the computer-based generation of digital images-mostly from two-dimensional models (such as 2D geometric models, text, and digital images) and by techniques specific to them.
+2D computer graphics is the computer-based generation of digital images—mostly from two-dimensional models (such as 2D geometric models, text, and digital images) and by techniques specific to them.
 The word may stand for the branch of computer science that comprises such techniques, or for the models themselves.

 2D computer graphics are mainly used in applications that were originally developed upon traditional printing and drawing technologies,